zxcheese-dev/FileScript/README.md

 ***FileScript interpreter***

-*Simple FileScript programming language for more comfortable work with files and system*
+*Simple FileScript programming language for more comfortable work with files and the system*

-*After last update FileScript has real exception for errors in script*
+*After the latest update, FileScript uses real exceptions for script errors*

 *Now FileScript has functions root and reboot, making FileScript more system-oriented*